Multivariate LSTM-FCNs for Time Series Classification

-The batch normalization layer is succeeded by the ReLU activation.
-In addition, the first two convolutional blocks conclude with a \textit{squeeze and excite} block, which sets the proposed model apart from LSTM-FCN and ALSTM-FCN.
-Fig. \ref{fig:squeeze} summarizes the process of how the squeeze and excite block is computed in our architecture.
-The added \textit{squeeze and excite} block enhances the performance of the LSTM-FCN and ALSTM-FCN models.
+The batch normalization layer is succeeded by the ReLU activation function.
+In addition, the first two convolutional blocks conclude with a \textit{squeeze-and-excite} block, which sets the proposed model apart from LSTM-FCN and ALSTM-FCN.
+Fig. \ref{fig:squeeze} summarizes the process of how the \textit{squeeze-and-excite} block is computed in our architecture.
+For all \textit{squeeze and excitation} blocks, we set the reduction ratio \textit{r} to 16.
 The final temporal convolutional block is followed by a global average pooling layer.

 The \textit{squeeze-and-excite} block is an addition to the FCN block which adaptively recalibrates the input feature maps.
 Due to the reduction ratio \textit{r} set to 16, the number of parameters required to learn these self-attention maps is reduced such that the overall model size increases by just 3-10 \%.
 This can be computed as below: